Today, let’s talk about growth hacking.

 One of the key reasons why most traditional marketers will never be growth hackers is that they don’t test their hypotheses.

 If you don’t A/B test, you might assume that your content gets more Twitter shares, but you won’t know for sure.
 Only the A/B test will tell you the truth.
-Even experts make A/B testing mistakes, which can skew the final results.
+Even experts make A/B testing mistakes that can skew the final results.

 Everything I do in my software businesses relies heavily on split testing.
 I test headlines, CTA buttons, bullet points, images, background colors, font face, short and long copy … everything.